RustomAlexios/IMPALIB/README.md

    * These constraints do not allow matching to a project if a team is not formed
    * These constraints only allow matching to exactly one project if a team is formed
 4. Knapsack Constraints:
-   * These constraints enforce that the team assignments do not violate the capacity of each department
+   * These constraints enforce that the team assignments do not violate the capacity of each department or TX
 5. Degree Constraints which enforce that each city must be visited exactly once
 6. Subtour Elimination constraints prevent the existence of smaller loops or subtours within potential solutions
 7. K-SAT constraint ensures that a constraints is satisfied by the constituent variables (solid or dashed connections)
+8. Set Cover Constraints ($\ge 1$) which enforce a RX is covered by at least one TX
+9. Auxiliary constraints which are introduced to linearize the product of two binary variables $z=x\timesy$

 ### Code Parameters